Andrew-Chen-Wang/static-image-age-detection/README.md

 in.
 Perhaps at an 87% confidence threshold can you retrain a embedding using this new dataset (that just includes that one new photo).
 It's similar to how social media companies do it, but it'd be neat to learn!

 ---
+### FAQ

+**Why am I getting** `ValueError: The number of classes has to be greater than one; got 1 class`?

+You should have at least two different, known people in your dataset directory.

+---
 ### References